-Applications for ESPN research awards for 2025 are now open.
+Applications for ESPN research awards for 2026 are now open.
 The grants aim to stimulate collaboration between paediatric nephrologists in Europe to promote clinical or basic science research pertinent to children with kidney disease.
 Research awards are open to all ESPN members working in hospitals or academic institutions within Europe.
-Preference will be given to applications that are collaborative projects endorsed by ESPN Working Groups.
-There are three categories of awards:
+For the 2026 call, eligibility is restricted exclusively to early-career researchers.

 Start-up Grants: These provide start-up funding for researchers early in their careers.
-It is open to proposals where the principal applicant is under 36 years old (unless appropriate motivations are raised, including longer training, etc.).
+It is open to proposals in which the principal applicant is under 36 years old as of the application deadline.
+However, if there are compelling circumstances—such as extended training due to maternity leave or health-related absences—applicants may request an age extension.

 The application form is available on the ESPN webpage.
 It should be completed and returned to our ESPN office secretaryespn@oic.it , together with a brief (max.
 2-page) curriculum vitae for the principal applicant and any supporting documentation from an ESPN Working Group.